nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 ----------- END OF EMAIL ------------<br/>
 </div></div>

+If an immediate revision is required from the authors when moving to Phase 2 (e.g., to react immediately to problems pointed out by Phase 1 reviewers), edit the above message to point out the required changes, send it, and stop here.
+The authors will then have the opportnity to submit a revision and the process can resume.
-If no immediate revision is required from the authors when moving to Phase 2, use the following steps:
+If no such immediate revision is required from the authors when moving to Phase 2, use the following steps to do a dummy revision:

 * Scroll up to the "Contributor" tab and click on the third button (highlighted in red) to spoof the identity of the author